vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

    Write down the network name and IP address.
 In this example, `s3-ephn` and `198.18.0.0/20`.

-1. [Create a bucket](/en/storage/s3/instructions/buckets/create-bucket) in the Object Storage service, if you haven't  done it already.
+1. [Create a bucket](/en/storage/s3/instructions/buckets/create-bucket) in the VK Object Storage service, if you haven't  done it already.
-1. [Create an account](/ru/storage/s3/instructions/access-management/access-keys "change-lang") in the Object Storage service, if you haven't done it already.
+1. [Create an account](/ru/storage/s3/instructions/access-management/access-keys "change-lang") in the VK Object Storage service, if you haven't done it already.
 Save the key ID and secret key.
-1. Prepare the VM you want to connect to Object Storage:
+1. Prepare the VM you want to connect to VK Object Storage:

    1. [Create a VM](/en/computing/iaas/instructions/vm/vm-create) with the following parameters: